primouomo123/react-hooks-gregslist-vite/README.md

 Welcome to gregslist, a community site for finding free items near you.

-The designers have put together the components and CSS.
+The designers have put together the base components and CSS.
 Now it's up to you to bring the features to life by adding stateful logic as well as persisting data to the backend via our API.
+You may need to add new components for the final deliverable.

 Your job will be to make our app work according to the user stories you will find in the [Core Deliverables](#Core-Deliverables) section.